Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-The directory or file to load the encrypted keystore file(s) and associated password file(s) from.
+The directory or file to load the encrypted keystore files and associated password files from.
 Keystore files must use the `.json` file extension, and password files must use the `.txt` file extension.

 When specifying directories, Teku expects to find identically named keystore and password files.